 Now that you’ve got it all down, you just need to throw in some confidence and charisma to bag that pitch.
 Forgive the pop-culture reference, but something similar to what Barney Stinson did with his video resume.

 So go on and incorporate a video or two into your next pitch and don’t let your mood run the presentation and its outcome.
 Make those minutes count!

 Liked what you see?
 Share the link with your friends!
-Subscribe to our newsletter for more eye-opening content below!
+Subscribe to our monthly newsletter The First Cut for dibs on more eye-opening content below!

 On 13th November, Facebook celebrated Women @ Leadership Day Asia Pacific (APAC) here in Singapore at Marina Bay Sands.
 The conference featured women in Facebook from all around the APAC region, sharing experiences, lessons and heartfelt stories aimed to empower.